Varieties of equal temperament: Related tuning systems

 Analyzing an equal temperament in terms of how it modifies or adapts these three intervals provides a quick way to evaluate how consonant various chords can possibly be in that temperament, based on how distorted these intervals are.
-(Note: For 12 pitch systems, either for a whole 12 note scale, for or 12 note subsequences embedded inside some larger scale, use this analysis as a way to program software to microtune an electronic keyboard dynamically, or 'on the fly', while a musician is playing.
-The object is to fine tune the notes momentarily in use, and any likely subsequent notes involving consonant chords, to always produce pitches that are harmonically in-tune, inspired by how orchestras and choruses constantly re-tune their overall pitch on long-duration chords for greater consonance than possible with strict 12 TET.)
+(Note: For 12-pitch systems, either for a whole 12-note scale or for 12-note subsequences embedded inside some larger scale, use this analysis as a way to program software to microtune an electronic keyboard dynamically, or "on the fly", while a musician is playing.
+The object is to fine-tune the notes momentarily in use, and any likely subsequent notes involving consonant chords, to always produce pitches that are harmonically in tune, inspired by how orchestras and choruses constantly retune their overall pitch on long-duration chords for greater consonance than possible with strict 12 TET.)